clebin/SpectrumAssetMaker/README.md

 You can customise what is saved by adding a "tile-properties" section to the tileset config JSON.
 This allows you to create as many 8-bit arrays of properties as you like.

-In the example below, we've modified the 'colours' array to replace 'flash' with 'solid' and added a second array with 3 boolean properties and a 4-bit integer property called 'rating':
+In the example below, we've modified the 'colours' array to replace 'flash' with 'solid' and added a second array with 4 boolean properties (unbreakable, lethal, ladder, water) and a 4-bit integer property (rating):

 ```json